dashpay/docs/introduction/about.rst

 section of the documentation describes these and many more key features that set Dash apart in the blockchain economy.

+Check out the `official Dash website <https://www.dash.org/>`__ to learn how `individuals <https://www.dash.org/individuals/>`__ and `businesses
-The videos, links and documentation collected here can help you get started, or use the table of contents on the left to find a specific topic of interest.
-New users may be interested in getting started with an appropriate :ref:`wallet <wallets>`, learning about :ref:`how to buy Dash <how-to-buy>` and
+<https://www.dash.org/businesses/>`__ can use Dash.
+The videos, links
+and documentation collected here can help you get started, or use the table of contents on the left to find a specific topic of interest.
+New users may be interested in getting started with an appropriate :ref:`wallet <wallets>`, learning about :ref:`how to buy Dash
-:ref:`where to spend Dash <earning-spending>`, learning about :ref:`safety <safety>` or joining one of the many :ref:`Dash community sites <information>`.
+<how-to-buy>` and :ref:`where to spend Dash <earning-spending>`,
+learning about :ref:`safety <safety>` or joining one of the many :ref:`Dash community sites <information>`.

 Dash Videos